Considering The Plaza?

 - For more information about our Care Programs

 Yes, we are offering both virtual and in-person tours by appointment.
-Currently we are welcoming a maximum of two people at a time for in-person tours.
-Proof of vaccination must be provided prior to or upon arrival for your scheduled tour.
-Guests will also be required to pass a standard health screening before entering the community.
+Guests will be required to pass a standard health screening before entering the community.
 To schedule a tour call 808-466-0106 or click on the button below.